chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

     ##
     ##  Chisq= 880  on 2 degrees of freedom, p= 0

 The null hypothesis for a log-rank test is that the groups have the same survival.
 In this case, the Chi-square statistic is significant for tenure status of first appointment.
 The survival curve, therefore, differs based on the tenure status of the PhD recipient's first academic job.
-But the KM approach is not able to estimate survival adjusted for covariates.
-For this reason, we will return to the semi-parametric Cox Proportional hazards model and also parametric survival models shortly.

 #### Summary of Nonparametric models

-Life tables are a great way to summarize distributions and survival curves.
-Kaplan-Meier curves and log-rank tests are also useful, however, they are most useful when the predictor variable is categorical (e.g., drug vs. placebo), or takes a small number of values (e.g., drug doses 0, 20, 50, and 100 mg/day) that can be treated as categorical.
-The log-rank test and KM curves don’t work easily with quantitative predictors.
-For quantitative predictor variables, we turn to alternative methods like the Cox proportional hazards model or Accelerated Failure Time (AFT) models.
-Such models work also with categorical predictor variables, encoded as {0,1} indicator or dummy variables.

 Substantially, the actuarial estimator and KM estimator tell similar stories.
 Attrition is much higher and more rapid for faculty working off the tenure track.
 The lifetable estimator perhaps shows a slightly higher attrition rate for NTS faculty, comparted to the KM estimate.

 Regression Models for Survival Data
 -----------------------------------

-There are two types of regression models in survival analysis:

-1. Semi-parametric models, the most common of which is the Cox Proportional Hazards model.
-Proportional hazard models in general (like the Cox model) assume that the effect of a covariate is to multiply a baseline hazard by some constant.
-Hazards are “proportional” when the ratio of the hazards for any two individuals is constant, i.e., it does not depend on time.

-2. Fully Parametric AFT models, where it is assumed that log(To) has a specific probability distribution.
-This class of models assumes that the effect of a covariate is to accelerate or decelerate the life course of a career by some constant.

-One case worth noting is that the Weibull distribution (including the exponential distribution as a special case) can be parameterised as either a proportional hazards model or an AFT model.
-It is the only family of distributions that possesses this property.

-### Cox Proportional Hazards Model

-The most common semiparametric method is the Cox Proportional Hazards Model.
-The biggest advantage of the Cox model relates to the flexibilty it offers with regard to functional form.
-Unlike parametric approaches, you do not need to actually specify the functional form of the baseline hazard function.
-We only parameterize the effects of covariates.
-Because no distributional assumptions are made about survival times, our model is more robust to errors in specification.

-Cox models work mathematically because, when hazards are proportional, it is possible to factor the Likelihood function into a part with betas and a part with betas and the baseline hazard function.
-We sacrifice the information of part two and use the standard likelihood approach to estimate the betas in part one (which is consistent and asymptotically normal).
-This approach is not fully efficient, but we gain flexibilty with functional form when we do this (making estimates more robust).
-It turns out that estimating part one only requires knowing the order in which events took place.

-Mathematically, the (partial) likelihood function is expressed as follows: $PL = \\prod\_{k=1}^{K}L\_k = \\prod\_{k=1}^{K}\\dfrac{h\_k(t\_k)}{\\sum\_{j \\in R(t\_k)}h\_j(t\_k)}$

-To clarify, K is the total number of events experienced in the sample.
-R(t\_k) is the risk set (i.e., all the individuals who remain at risk of event occurance, tj ≥ tk).
-As in traditional maximum likelihood, we iteratively choose the set of parameters that maximize PL (the partial likelihood value associated with the observed values).

-Consider a set of 10 individuals.
-Assume 7 of them experience events and 3 do not.
-First we order the set by the time of event occurance or censoring.
-This establishes the rank order of event times.
-Then we calculate the partial likelihood with respect to each person who experiences an event.
-The first likelihood would be $\\dfrac{e^{\\beta X\_1}}{e^{\\beta X\_2}+e^{\\beta X\_3}+...+e^{\\beta X\_10}}$.

-The second rank ordered person's likelihood would be $\\dfrac{e^{\\beta X\_2}}{e^{\\beta X\_3}+e^{\\beta X\_4}+...+e^{\\beta X\_10}}$.

-Censored observations would not contribute a likelhood because they did not experience an event.
-Censoring is accomodated, however, in that they influence the denominator in the likelihoods of individuals who did experience an event.
-Again, it is important to point out that, because of the factorization, the partial likelihood does not depend on the specific time at which events occurred.
-It only depends on the order of event occurance.

-There are some implicit assumptions, however.
-For one, we must assume that all characteristics impacting the hazard are included in the model.
-Also, censoring must be noninformative, observations must be independent and variable must also be measured without error.

-Survival analysis is more robust than traditional OLS, in particular because of how it accommodates censoring.
-Quite commonly, survival data are right censored.
-This means that for some observations, we do not observe the event of interest.
-We only know that the event occurs sometime in the future for that observation.
-In other cases, data are interval censored.
-This means that we do not directly observe the event times of individuals, we can only say that the event occurs within some specified interval.
-Of course, sometimes data are both right censored (for some observations) and interval censored.
-This in the case for this study.
-We observe several waves of data and we know the interval during which the event occured for most observations.
-Sometimes we only know that the event occurs some point after the last interval.

-Unfortunately, R's capabilities are somewhat limited with regard to interval censored data. coxph() in the "survival" package (the function most commonly used for cox models) does not account for interval censoring--it only handles right censoring.
-Nevertheless, in this exercise we'll first specify a cox model treating time-to-event as if it were entirely right censored.
-After that, we'll turn to another package that is less commonly used in survival analysis, but does handle both right censoring and interval censored data.
+There are two types of regression models in survival analysis, semi-parametric and fully-parametric.
+In this study, we will consider both approaches.
+For semi-parametric analysis, I'll utilize the cox proportional hazards model.
+I will first treat the censoring as right censoring.
+Then I will treat it as interval censored.
+Technically, these data are interval censored, however, there is not a good package yet for R that allows for interval censoring and also allows for interactions between tenure status and time.
+This interaction is crucial, because it allows for the cox model to handle non-proportional hazards.
+As Allison says, "Testing is both the diagnosis and the solution."

+For the parametric analysis (AFT models), we'll try different functional forms.
+At the end, I compare the results of the cox models with the results of the exponential form.

-For specifying our model, we will subset the data and first train a model using training data.
-After we are satisfied with that specification, we'll test using the independent test data.
+For specifying our models, we will subset the data and first train models using training data.
+After we are satisfied with that specification, we'll test all models using the independent test data.
 This will help prevent overfitting.

 ``` r
 smp_size <- floor(0.6 * nrow(data))